#OfficeGoals: Effective Team Communication

 • Willingness to seek input

-Disagreements, too, have a place in effective communication — especially when they’re treated as a vital part of making sound decisions.
+Differences also have a place in effective communication — especially when they’re treated as a vital part of making sound decisions.
 With various people contributing diverse perspectives, it’s natural to not always see eye to eye.
 Using words that express calmness and cooperation rather than forcefulness, however, can help turn disagreements into positive opportunities.

 Making the Case